vsdaiml75/vijaydixit.github.io/README.md

-# My GitHub Pages Portfolio - still WIP using dummy data
+# My GitHub Pages Portfolio - Still WIP - Using dummy data

 Welcome to my personal portfolio hosted on GitHub Pages.
 This site showcases the courses I've completed, certifications I've earned, and projects I've worked on.